-The Canadian Cycling Association's CAN-BIKE program is a series of courses for cyclists on all aspects of road safety.
-Oriented toward recreational and commuter cycling, it is the only accredited bicycle safety training program in Canada.
+Want to improve your cycling skills?
+The Canadian Cycling Association's CAN-BIKE program has a series of courses for cyclists on all aspects of road safety.
+Tailored for recreational or commuter cyclists, it is the only accredited bicycle safety training program in Canada.

-The Region of Waterloo is working with the Blue W Program to identity local businesses and public facilities that will refill your reusable bottle with tap water, free of charge.
+The Region of Waterloo is working with the Blue W Program to identify local businesses and public facilities that will refill your reusable bottle with tap water, free of charge.

 Look for the Blue W sign posted in storefronts

-Go to BlueW.org and use the mapping tool (computers and smart phones supported).
-Upon entering your location details, the three closest Blue W sites will appear.
+Go to BlueW.org and use the mapping tool to see the closest refill sites